-- The WPS function allows adding devices only to the basic wireless network of the router. - Before using the function you need to configure one of the following authentication types:
+The WPS function allows adding devices only to the basic wireless network of the router.

-Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
+Deen with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
 When other security settings are specified, controls of the WPS page on the tab of the relevant band are not available.

-Figure 106.
+Figure 107.
 The page for configuring the WPS function.

-You can activate the WPS function via the web-based interface or the hardware RST/WPS button on the cover of the device.
+You can activate the WPS function via the web-based interface or the hardware WPS button on the cover of the device.

 To activate the WPS function via the hardware button, move the Enable WPS function with hardware button switch to the right on the tabs of both bands.
-Then, with the device turned on, push the button, hold it for 2 seconds, and release.
-The WLAN 2.4G and WLAN 5G LEDs should start blinking slowly.
+Then, with the device turned on, press the button, hold it for 2 seconds, and release.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking.
 In addition, upon pressing the button, the wireless interfaces of the device are enabled if they were disabled before.